Chart Color Schemes

 South Brisbane has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 109 projects likely impacting the area.
-Notable projects include Glasshouse Theatre at QPAC, 164 Melbourne Street, Arc Residences, and Symphony.
-The following details projects likely most relevant.
+AreaSearch has identified 109 projects that could impact the area.
+Notable ones include Glasshouse Theatre at QPAC, 164 Melbourne Street, Arc Residences, and Symphony.
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.